johncast14/JumboCode/README.md

 # JumboCode
-Use for hackathon
+Used for the JumboCode 2024 hackathon

-Hi guys we are doing a java/javaswing app
+Hello!
+"Catch It, Recycle It!" is our project for JumboCode 2024 and is a java/javaswing application that aims to educate the importance of recycling correctly.